If you’re someone interested in online education and learning, the chances are that you’ve come across MasterClass lately.

 When you take an online course with MasterClass, you’re being taught by the very best.

 You know that you’re being taught by true experts.
-But what about the cost structure of MasterClass classes?
+But how much do the MasterClass classes cost?

-Each “class” costs $90, giving you 20-40 video based lessons (about 3 to 14 minutes each) with lectures from the particular “master” of the subject you’re learning about.
+- Each “class” costs $90, giving you 20-40 video based lessons (about 3 to 14 minutes each – 2-5 hours in total) with lectures from the particular “master” of the subject you’re learning about.

-The $90 fee gives you lifetime access to the program.
+You get lifetime access to the classes with both options.
 This includes all of the video based content and written descriptions of each module.

 Some class members are reportedly lucky enough to receive online feedback from the instructor themselves, although it’s difficult to imagine this will always be possible as MasterClass grows.